vogelrh/AirSense/README.md

 You see messages at startups such as `stat'ing binary file bsec_iac.config: No such file or directory`.

-The `bsec_iag.config` file is not located in the default file path for AirSense.
+The `bsec_iaq.config` file is not located in the default file path for AirSense.
 Be sure to set the default directory to the location of the .config file before starting AirSense. *Note: The bsec_iaq.state file is created the first time AirSense tries to store the settings.*

 ## Sourcing the Hardware
 While there are a few different BME680 breakout boards, the author sourced the BME680 as well as the PMS5003 from [Pimoroni](https://shop.pimoroni.com/collections/bearables).